Christmas Time… Mistletoe and Wine… and mince pies, and turkey with all the trimmings, and Christmas pudding...

 The scales don’t lie (most of the time!).
 So, what is causing that magic number appearing before you to have increased slightly before your festive indulgence?

 It’s not quite as simple as that, but yes, the majority of your ‘weight gain’ COULD be water based (notice: we didn’t say ‘fat gain’ there).
-Water ‘weight gain’ can be affected by many things, a lot of which traditionally occur over Christmas; eating high carbohydrate based foods, eating saltier foods and performing less exercise.
+Water ‘weight gain’ can be affected by many things, a lot of which traditionally occur over Christmas; eating salty, high carbohydrate based foods and performing less exercise.

 Did you know?

 Every 1 g of stored glycogen (carbohydrates) requires 3 – 4 g worth of water molecules (2).

 When we consider the average healthy 70 kg human can store around 100 and 400 g glycogen in the liver and muscles respectively, this equates to 1.5 – 2 kg of extra weight in water alone.

 The key thing here is WHAT you eat (and drink) over the festive period.

 Unfortunately, traditional festive foods are usually carbohydrate dense, and not the fibrous, low sugar carbohydrates that are part of a healthy diet.
 They are also high in fats, which are calorie dense and as discussed earlier, it is a positive energy imbalance in favour of ‘energy in’ that creates fat gain.
 Fortunately for you, another tradition in the festive period is delicious turkey, which is packed with protein.